PersistentCloud/immich-slideshow/README.md

 ## Disclaimer

+- This project is not affiliated with immich!
 - Immich is under **very active** development.
 Breaking changes can always happen.
 - I'm not a professional developer.
 Code Gore and the ignoring of best practices cannot be ruled out.